afsalthaj/fp-generator/README.md

 But I have also got this question reverberating "why would I even want to..why would I event want to".
 May be for fun and no much value-add!

-The entire point of fp-generator is to have [granular control over your data](https://github.com/afsalthaj/fp-generator/blob/master/datagen_why.md#fp-generator-vs-scalacheck-) (what exactly, when exactly, how exactly at what rate and how dependent to each other), or in other words, the seed of generator is with in our control, and we define the next value and the termination condition...
+The entire point of fp-generator is to have [granular control over your data](https://github.com/afsalthaj/fp-generator/blob/master/datagen_why.md#fp-generator-vs-scalacheck-) (what exactly, when exactly, how many instances with each of them at what rate and how dependent), or in other words, the seed of generator is with in our control, and we define the next value and the termination condition...
 Well still not convinced?
 Try it yourself :)